 d.
 The Data Sync tool samples the data and makes a determination of the correct file format for each column.
 Confirm these are correct and change if necessary.

 e.
-If a new table is being created in BICS as part of this process, it is often a better idea to let the Data Sync tool create that table so it has the permissions it requires to load data and create any necessary indexes.
+If a new table is being created in ADW as part of this process, it is often a better idea to let the Data Sync tool create that table so it has the permissions it requires to load data and create any necessary indexes.
 Under 'Project' / 'Target Tables' right click on the Target table name, and select 'Drop/Create/Alter Tables'

 g.
 If an incremental load strategy is required, select the 'Update table' option as shown below